What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 New Era ADR

 Emerging alternative forum offering subscription-based pricing to neutralize per-case fee leverage, with a bellwether process for mass arbitrations.
-Live Nation's attempt to switch to New Era instead of JAMS resulted in contested enforceability litigation.
+Live Nation's attempt to switch to New Era instead of JAMS was struck down as unconscionable by the 9th Circuit in Heckman v.
+Live Nation (2024).

-Subscription model — enforceability of switch-to-New-Era clauses hotly contested in 2025.
+Subscription model — enforceability of switch-to-New-Era clauses remains contested after Heckman ruling.

 Defense Firm